 Gladly, when roll is zero, both the aeronautic and the gimbal Euler angles coincide.
 That is, pitch and yaw angles calculated with either of them are then exactly identical.
 This is great, since for nearly all control purposes roll is in fact chosen to be zero and only pitch and yaw is controlled (in fact, the gimbal manager API largely exposes only pitch and yaw, for that reason).
 Thus, here the task is simple, as we now can use either Euler angle set for converting the desired pitch and yaw angles into a desired quaternion.

-Unless we want to nudge.
-Nudging corresponds to adding a small deflection to the primary target orientation.
+Unless we want to mix angles.
+Mixing corresponds to adding two attitudes.
 Three ways to do this are possible:

-Choice 3 makes probably most sense, so it is what I would recommend to do (and I am doing myself), but in the code it may require recalculations of angles and quaternions.
+Choice 3 makes probably most sense, so it is what is used in the STorM32 gimbal, but in the code it may require recalculations of angles and quaternions.

-The situation is very different for the attitude reported by the gimbal via the GIMBAL_DEVICE_ATTITUDE_STATUS message.
+The situation is very different for the gimbal’s attitude reported in the STORM32_GIMBAL_DEVICE_STATUS message.
 Here, roll is not zero.
 It may be very small for most of the time, but it nearly never will be exactly zero, and the numerical issues mentioned earlier fully take place.

-My recommendation here is to not use the aeronautical Euler angles, but the gimbal Euler angles.
+If the attitude needs to be converted to angles, e.g. for displaying, my recommendation is to not use the aeronautical Euler angles, but the gimbal Euler angles.
 This removes the instability, and in addition the pitch and yaw angles are consistent with the control angles, for the reason just discussed.

 ● MAVLink official documentation: MAVLink Gimbal Protocol v2